Young voters of all political stripes in Wisconsin agree on a big motivating factor driving them to the polls this fall: President Donald Trump.

 “I also understand where folks are coming from, being tired of not feeling as heard,” she said.

 But she said not being excited about a candidate “is not an excuse to not participate.”
-For her, voting Trump out is reason enough to cast a ballot.
+For her, the stakes are too high to justify staying home on Nov.
+3 and voting Trump out is reason enough to cast a ballot.

 “While Biden was not the first choice, he is the candidate we support,” Fergot said.